Family violence provisions

 How you make a claim against these provisions depends on which visa you hold.

-If you are a Partner visa applicant or holder of one of these visas, the perpetrator must be the former sponsor of the visa application.
+If you are a Partner visa applicant or holder of one of the following visas, the perpetrator must be the former sponsor of the visa application.

 Partner visas